dd32/td-gh-ex/README.md

 * In your admin panel, go to Appearance -> Theme Options
 * Open the Home Page Slider Tab
-* Eable the 'Do you want to display slider on homepage ?' checkbox.
+* Enable the 'Do you want to display slider on homepage ?' checkbox.
 * Provide the require Images and Description.
-* Save the Ooptions.
+* Save the Options.

 = Does Ascent use featured images? =